keooek/rmc/README.md

 Please, install the latest full raspbian image from https://www.raspberrypi.org/downloads/raspbian/ Configure network settings with static ip (recommended ethernet connection), enable ssh service.

-In order to get the more stable system the root file system should be in a hard driver, for this particular if you have an empty HD (delete all partitions before) use:
+In order to get the more stable system the root file system should be in a hard drive, for this particular if you have an empty HD (delete all partitions before) use:

 git clone https://github.com/adafruit/Adafruit-Pi-ExternalRoot-Helper